-Previously, Simon was a partner with an international accounting and consulting firm practicing in the areas of business valuation, mergers and acquisitions and business planning services.
+Previously, Simon served as Chief Financial Officer of IBC.
+Prior to IBC, he was a partner with an international accounting and consulting firm practicing in the areas of business valuation, mergers and acquisitions and business planning services.

 David Anderson is a Certified Management Accountant with over 20 years of progressive experience with public and private manufacturing companies, including M&A experience.
 David has contributed to IBC in various roles with IBC including human resources, information technology, operations and finance.
 He obtained his BA in Accounting from University of Indianapolis.

 With a focus on aerospace, automotive and special projects, Chris Huskamp will develop and implement business and product development strategies for both IBC’s Engineered Materials and Copper Alloys divisions.
 Chris Huskamp has extensive experience with advanced materials for aerospace applications and was previously an Associate Technical Fellow at The Boeing Company working on aerospace materials development and implementation projects.
 He also has significant high performance automotive experience and is the principal of Huskamp Motorsports Engineering where he provides materials consulting services to Formula One®, IndyCar® and NASCAR® teams.

 Mark is the President of IBC Copper Alloys.
 He was previously VP of Operations for Scherer Industrial Group, Inc. He has over30 years of experience in manufacturing, sales and service of electrical, mechanical and hydraulic apparatus.
 He is currently serving on the board of the Copper and Brass Service Association and is formerly active in the Electrical Apparatus Service Association.